 Duration per day Sound Level

 (hours) (dBA)

 8 85

 6 87

 4 90

 3 92

 2 95

 1-1/2 97

 1 100

-1/2 1/4 105
+1/2 105

 1/4 110

-- Sections that did not make substantive changes to the rule, set out basic WAC structures (such as definition and applicability sections), or required the development of plans, such as the extreme temperature readiness plan. - Activities that require collaboration between school officials and local health jurisdictions, such as inspections and assessments. - Full implementation of the rule, including new rule requirements such as specialized rooms.
+- Sections that have no substantive changes to the rule, set out basic WAC structures (such as definition and applicability sections), or required the development of plans, such as the extreme temperature readiness plan. - Activities that require collaboration between school officials and local health jurisdictions, such as inspections and assessments. - Full implementation of the rule, including new rule requirements such as specialized rooms.